jezzsantos/saastack/docs/decisions/0020-managing-coupling.md

 When building any software system, the complexity of the system in the future will be unknown to those building it at the time they build it.
 That \[future\] complexity will be only discovered as they build the system over time.
 It is not predictable

-However, we can say that the amount of complexity introduced into the software ([accidental complexity](https://en.wikipedia.org/wiki/No_Silver_Bullet)) is heavily influenced by how much software is written over time (e.g. how many features, use cases, etc):
+However, we can say that the amount of complexity introduced into the software ([accidental complexity](https://en.wikipedia.org/wiki/No_Silver_Bullet)) is heavily influenced by how much software is written over time (e.g. how many features, use cases, etc.):

 * Short-lived software projects tends to be less complex than longer lived software products.
 * We can also say that any software product, driving the growth of any sustainable business (e.g. a SaaS startup), is going to live for years, if not decades.
-Whereas, pet software projects, prototypes, etc tend to have a shorter lifespans, and thus less complexity.
+Whereas, pet software projects, prototypes, etc. tend to have a shorter lifespans, and thus less complexity.

 If an increase in complexity is not considered or managed well from day one (e.g. either the developers don't know how to do that \[unskilled\], or they are deciding to ignore or prioritise other things), technical debt in the form of 'accidental complexity' will build rapidly in the code - even over short periods of time (< 12 months).

 * This accumulation continues for long periods of time, especially when teams have many developers touch the code and have no governance applied.
 * This accumulation inevitably slows each developers' ability to change the software, to make even simple fixes to it.

-The primary cause of this difficulty in changing code (a.k.a legacy code) is generally to do with coupling components together, such that, changes to one component affects many others - sometimes in unexpected or detrimental ways.
+The primary cause of this difficulty in changing code (a.k.a. legacy code) is generally to do with coupling components together, such that, changes to one component affects many others - sometimes in unexpected or detrimental ways.

 In most software systems, there are things that change in the infrastructure of the software (e.g. IO components, like UIs and database structures) that will be optimized over time, due to different choices, scaling factors or changes to technologies.
-And there are things in the core behavior of the system (e.g. defined by the current understanding of the domain being modelled by the software) that also change over time (a.k.a business rules).
+And there are things in the core behavior of the system (e.g. defined by the current understanding of the domain being modelled by the software) that also change over time (a.k.a. business rules).

 However, the rate of change of these two related kinds of changes is quite different, and if not separated and contained appropriately, a change in one area may dramatically affect the other.
 Often to the detriment of the whole system.
 The code then becomes hard to change, its becomes brittle, and changing the code is prone to financially damaging the business.